 The Department of Earth and Environmental Sciences awards PhD degrees.
 Students holding a BS, BA, or MS degree in any field of science are encouraged to apply.
 Financial support is guaranteed for all PhD students who enroll.

-For University of Michigan undergraduate students seeking an extended research experience, we offer a fifth-year MS program through CUGS.
+For University of Michigan undergraduate students who are currently pursuing an Earth and Environmental Sciences major, we offer a fifth-year MS program.

 The research mission of the Department of Earth and Environmental Sciences at the University of Michigan is to understand the origin, evolution and future of the Earth.
 This includes how it formed as a planet, how it progressed to its present state, how life originated and evolved on Earth, how the solid earth, oceans, atmosphere and biosphere interact, and how the Earth’s climate and environment have changed in the past and will continue to change as a result of natural processes and human activities.
 The Department uses experimental, observational and modeling approaches that integrate physics, chemistry, biology and geology.
 Read more about our program and our areas of expertise by clicking on the link below.